 Students who want to learn about medical laboratory science at the master's degree level can enroll in a program in clinical laboratory science.
-These programs offer advanced training opportunities for clinical laboratory scientists and medical technologists, but are also available to students who have just a bachelor's degree in a related field, such as biology.
-In these 2-year programs, students can choose from various concentrations, such as microbiology, immunology and hematology.
+In these 2-year programs, students can choose from various concentrations, such as microbiology, immunology, and hematology.
 Students also learn about human disease and train in biomedical sciences.

 Most medical laboratory master's degree programs require students to write a research-driven thesis that demonstrates their contributions to the field.
 Graduates are eligible to take the national examinations to become certified clinical laboratory scientists or medical technologists.